Skip to main content

 Deployment MethodDocker Single Machine DeploymentDocker Single Machine Deployment/Distributed Cluster

-Database DevOps10 data sources (functions consistent with the professional version)Dynamic expansion according to license (unlimited)
+Database DevOps10 data sources (functions consistent with the professional version)Dynamic expansion according to the license (unlimited)

-Data Replication10 tasks (including 2 incremental tasks)Dynamic expansion according to license (unlimited)
+Data Replication10 tasks (including 2 incremental tasks)Dynamic expansion according to the license (unlimited)

 Data ComparisonUp to 10 tasksNo limit